Daniel Tague, PhD, MT-BC

 Ph.D.
 Music Therapy, Florida State University

-Improvisational drumming in music therapy education and mental health practice; music therapy clinical practice
+Improvisational drumming in music therapy education and mental health practice; music therapy clinical practice; music therapy and pain management; music therapy and mindfulness.

 Music therapist and director of a private practice company in the DFW area 2000-09